shaunhouseman/hecka/README.md

-# HECka
+# Hecka

-A simple binary for piping to Splunk.
+A simple binary for piping to Splunk and a simple docker container to recieve them.

-## Arguments
+### Arguments

 ```bash
 Usage of hecka: